jenkinsci/idea-stapler-plugin/README.md

 * Automatically recognized as an XML file (`*.jelly` and `*.jellytag`)
 * Navigation from the Jelly tags to their definitions
-* Error checks and auto completion on attributes and elements of taglibs
+* Error checks and autocompletion on attributes and elements of taglibs
 * `style` attribute and `script` tag contents should be recognized as CSS and JavaScript correspondingly.

 ## JEXL